 This innovative practice-based research examines audience experience in Virtual Reality (VR).
 The research draws upon audio-visuals generated live and performed to a group in VR.
-This study fills a gap in current research being conducted around VR, as it pushes the envelope on ways in which live performance in VR impacts an audience, and investigates the affect of live content while immersed in the virtual space.
-This research started with supervision by Dr. Marianne Greated (Head of Painting, GSA) and Francis McKee (Director, CCA Glasgow).
-VR development is being done through a sponsorship with Solar Flare Studios, formerly Inition London.
-The gestural audio interface is being developed by engineer Ross Flight and Vfx by Chris Speed.
-Earmarked to help analyse the findings are Dr David Luke (Breaking Convention UK), Dr Beatriz Calvo-Merino (University of London) and Professor Fiona Macpherson (Centre for the Study of Perceptual Experience - University of Glasgow).
+This study pushes the envelope on ways in which live performance in VR impacts an audience, and investigates the affect of live content while immersed in the virtual space.
+This research is being supervised at the Glasgow School of Art by Dr Marianne Greated (Head of Painting & Printmaking, GSA), Dr Francis McKee (Director, CCA Glasgow) and Ronan Breslin (Dept of Simulation & Visualisation).
+Lead VR development is being done through a sponsorship with Solarflare Studio, formerly Inition London.
+The gestural audio interface is being developed by engineer Ross Flight and Vfx are being developed by VJ Chris Speed.

 The goal of this project is to evoke an altered state experience, using technology as a vehicle for immersion.
 This work aims to create a meditative or contemplative encounter utilising sound, frequency, light and the colour spectrum.